US jobless claims fall to 684,000, fewest since pandemic

 Their prolonged joblessness could prove to be a long-term hindrance: Typically, many people who have been unemployed for extended periods struggle to find work even as the economy regains its health.

 The economy has been showing signs of emerging from the pandemic crisis with renewed vigor, with spending picking up, manufacturing strengthening and employers adding workers.
 Hiring increased in February, with 379,000 added jobs — more than double January’s total.
+The economy expanded at a 4.3% annual rate in the final three months of last year, the government estimated Thursday, slightly faster than its previous estimate.
+That pace is widely expected to accelerate in the coming months, fueled by substantial government rescue aid.

 Credit card data from JPMorgan Chase showed that consumer spending jumped last week as the $1,400 checks that are going to most adults under President Joe Biden’s $1.9 trillion emergency aid package began to be paid out.
 The Treasury says it has so far distributed 127 million payments worth $325 billion.

 Last week, Federal Reserve policymakers substantially boosted their forecast for the economy this year, anticipating growth of 6.5% for 2021, up from an estimate of just 4.2% three months ago.
-That would be the fastest pace of expansion in any year since 1984.
+That would be the fastest rate of expansion in any year since 1984.
 The Fed also projects that the unemployment rate will reach 4.5% by the end of this year, down from the current 6.2%.

+Last week, some individual states reported sharp drops in applications for aid.
+In Illinois, they tumbled 80% to just under 15,000.
+In Ohio, they fell by nearly a third to 69,000.

+Nationally, though, the number of recipients in an extended federal jobless benefits program jumped by 730,000 to 5.5 million, with nearly all the increase occurring in California.

 Historically, the weekly unemployment claims figure has been considered an accurate reflection of the pace of layoffs.
 But that connection has weakened during the pandemic.
-Suspicions of widespread fraud and the processing of backlogged claims have distorted many states’ jobless aid data.
+Widespread fraud and the processing of backlogged claims have distorted many states’ jobless aid data.
 That has been particularly true for the federal program that covers self-employed and gig workers; this data has fluctuated wildly in many states.

 And a report from the California Policy Lab last week illustrated another complicating factor: Many people have applied multiple times during the pandemic, having been initially laid off or furloughed, then been called back to work, then been laid off again.
 Each layoff has triggered a new application for unemployment benefits.